Ebling Library InfoCommons

 SMPH Security Guidelines

-- In the interests of adhering to HIPAA rules, if you use your PDA to keep track of patient information you are expected to password protect your device.
-Password protection can be accessed through the preferences icon on your Palm®.
+- In the interests of adhering to HIPAA rules, if you use your Mobile Device/PDA to keep track of patient information you are expected to password protect the device.

 - Password protection should always be active and set for 5 minutes or less.
-Your PDA should be set to turn off automatically within three minutes or less.
+Your Mobile Device/PDA should be set to turn off automatically within three minutes or less.

-- Synchronization of sensitive PDA Information with home computers.
+- Synchronization of sensitive Mobile Device/PDA information with home computers.
 Please be cognizant when synchronizing patient and staff-related data on home computers.

 - Home Cable, DSL, and/or LAN users should have a Firewall security protection installed on their home computers.

-- Home computer users who have sensitive data on their PDAs are responsible for ensuring that the data is secure.
-Transfer of a home computer or PDA to another person necessitates erasing of all patient and staff-related data.
+- Home computer users who have sensitive data on their Mobile Device/PDA are responsible for ensuring that the data is secure.
+Transfer of a home computer or Mobile Device/PDA to another person necessitates erasing of all patient and staff-related data.

 - Printing requires a debit/copy card or a Wiscard Print Account